dhawal/picatcha-aspnet-sample/README.md

-ASP.net Library
+Picatcha ASP.net Sample Application
 =================

-Please refer to http://picatcha.com/plugins/aspnet/ for detailed documentation.
+This application is based on ASP.Net library.

-It also has a sample web application that uses ASP.Net library to make it easier for you to use.
+Please refer to http://picatcha.com/plugins/aspnet/ for detailed documentation of ASP.net library.

 To run this sample web application, copy the solution file and use it with visual studio.